-*A person age 18-20 can obtain a Texas LTC only if they are a member or veteran of the U.S. Armed Forces or if they get special approval from a judge based on them facing some threat (such as a woman being stalked).
+*A person age 18-20 can obtain a Texas LTC only if they are a member or veteran of the U.S. Armed Forces or if they get special approval from a judge based on them facing some threat (such as the threat of stalking).

-Ex-police officer, a firearms instructor, accidentally shot himself outside Glenwood school, January 24, 2014 — Ex-police officer accidentally shoots himself in his car while it was apparently parked in a school parking lot.
+— Ex-police officer, a firearms instructor, accidentally shot himself outside Glenwood school, January 24, 2014 — Ex-police officer accidentally shoots himself in his car while parked in a school parking lot.
 It appears as if the former police officer was going to the school after the students had left to teach a class for those who wanted to obtain a concealed carry permit.

 There was another case at Utah Valley University in 2015, but it involved a class to train people to obtain their concealed handgun permits (May 5, 2015).